jackfoxy/urQL/docs/ref-intro.md

 # Reference Introduction

+## Functionality

+The scripting language, _urQL_, derives from SQL and varies in only a few cases.

+Queries are constructed in FROM..WHERE..SELECT.. order, the order of events in plan exection.
+(The user should be cognizant of the ordering of events.)

+Table definitions do not allow for nullable columns.
+Columns are atoms with auras.

+All except the simplest functions and statements separated into their own clause and aliased inline into select clause and predicates.
+Emphasizes composability and improves readability.

+There are no subqueries.
+JOINs and/or CTEs handle all such use cases and emphasize composability.
+CTEs can be referenced for certain use cases in predicates.

+Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.
+Cross database joins are allowed, but not cross ship joins.
+Views cannot be defined on foreign databases.
 ## urQL language diagrams

 [ ] indicate optional entries.
-{ } nest options separated by |.
-In some cases it groups a portion of the diagram to indicate optional repeating by [ ,...n ].
+{ } nest options | delimited.
+In some cases it groups a portion of the diagram to indicate optional repeating [ ,...n ].
-< > gives a hint for user input, e.g. \<alias>, \<table>, or is a placeholder for expanded diagram defined elsewhere, usually near where it is used.
+< > hint for user input, e.g. \<alias>, \<table>, or is a placeholder for expanded diagram defined elsewhere.

 The following hints are used througout the reference.